1technophile/OpenMQTTGateway/docs/use/lora.md

 ## Send data by MQTT with advanced LORA parameters

-LORA  sending support the following parameters that should be specified in the json message;
-* txpower: 2 to 20
-* spreadingfactor: 6 to 12.
-If a spreading factor of 6 is set, implicit header mode must be used to transmit and receive * * packets.
-* frequency: 433E6, 866E6, 915E6
-* signalbandwidth: 7.8E3, 10.4E3, 15.6E3, 20.8E3, 31.25E3, 41.7E3, 62.5E3, 125E3, and 250E3
-* codingrate: 5 to 8
-* preamblelength: 6 to 65535
-* syncword: byte
-* enablecrc: boolean

-More info on where the LORA library is born [@sandeepmistry](https://github.com/sandeepmistry/arduino-LoRa/blob/master/API.md#radio-parameters)

-Examples:

 * Plain text message: `mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoLORA -m '{"message":"test8","txpower":17}'`\
 will make LORA use the a txpower of 17 when sending the message "test8"
 * Binary message: `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoLORA" -m '{"hex":"01C0FFEE"}'`\
 will send binary 0x01C0FFEE
 * WiPhone message: `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoLORA" -m '{"message":"test","type":"WiPhone","to":"123ABC","from":"FFFFFF"}'`\
 will send "test" to a WiPhone with chip ID 123ABC

+More info on where the LORA library is born [@sandeepmistry](https://github.com/sandeepmistry/arduino-LoRa/blob/master/API.md#radio-parameters)